 My name is Carla Knapp.
 I am a proud member of the Penobscot Indian Nation and child of the Bear Clan.
 It is my honor and privilege to lead Native Services at Boys & Girls Clubs of America.
 Together with my team of seven passionate, purpose-driven colleagues (all hailing from different tribal nations ourselves), we partner with tribes across the nation to bring Clubs to American Indian, Alaska Native, American Samoan and Hawaiian communities.

-Currently, more than 200 Clubs serve Native communities, supporting youth academic success, providing positive adult role models, offering meal programs and keeping traditions alive by embedding Indigenous cultural components throughout the Club day.
+Currently, 230 Clubs serve Native communities, supporting youth academic success, providing positive adult role models, offering meal programs and keeping traditions alive by embedding Indigenous cultural components throughout the Club day.
 After all, culture is a way of life, and our culture as Native people shows up in our values and beliefs, how we gather, how we eat, how we learn, and so much more.
 These traditions are so important to pass on to our young people, who will carry our culture forward.

 In Indian Country, Native Clubs both meet the needs of the community and are a direct reflection of the people they serve.